Inside the Big Cat trade : Tiger cub petting, Lion meat and ‘The Conservation Game’

 From Doc Antle’s park what you can pay for

 Dade City Wild Things 2015 with 2 week old cubs

-YOU are their only voice use it wisely because they can’t
+YOU are their only voice use it wisely because they can’t speak for themselves

 Hoda Kotb and Kelly Clarkson with tiger cubs 2017 Today show with Grant Kemmerer of Wild World of Animals